gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 ## We're hiring

-If you like what you see and want to work on the best React framework there is, we're now hiring.
+Like what you see and want to help us build Gatsby?
+We're now hiring engineers on both the Open Source and Cloud teams.

 Check out the open roles at https://www.gatsbyjs.com/careers/